JW3148/Insurance-Definitions/Premium.md

 - if the policy is cancelled with no panalty, the return premium is be the same as unearned preimum, estimated by the pro rata method

+Gross premium
+- The written premium before deducting any premium paid for reinsurance and in some cases before paying any return premiums.